huggingface/transformers/docs/TRANSLATING.md

    Replace `YOUR-USERNAME` with your GitHub username.

-## Step 3: Copy-Paste the English Version with a New Language Code
+## Copy-paste the English version with a new language code

 The documentation files are organized in the following directory: